mandelsoft/spiff/README.md

 It is substituted by a regular value node determined by the execution of the control structure.

+The fields of a control structure map are not subject to overwriting by stubs, but the complete structure can be overwritten.

 If used as value for a map field the resulting value is just used as effective value for this field.